 Nestled in the hillsides of southern Pennsylvania, discover the site of one of America’s most important events – the turning point of the American Civil War – the 1863 Battle of Gettysburg.
 In partnership with the National Park Service, the Gettysburg Foundation preserves the 6,000-acre battlefield.
-Featuring more than 1,300 monuments, markers and memorials, as well as iconic landmarks and historic sites across Gettysburg’s hallowed grounds, connect with the lessons and stories of the past – the battle, the men who fought here, and the civilians who experienced the impact and the aftermath.
+Featuring more than 1,300 monuments, markers and memorials, as well as iconic landmarks and historic sites and experiences across Gettysburg’s hallowed grounds, connect with the lessons and stories of the past – the battle, the men who fought here and the civilians who experienced the impact and the aftermath.

-After gaining an overview of this pivotal period in American history, you will go prepared in your adventure on the battlefield to stand in the very place where Union and Confederate soldiers charged into conflict, where cannons thundered, gunfire echoed, and blood spilled.
-When you explore the Gettysburg battlefield with a Licensed Battlefield Guide, you will hear stories about the generals, soldiers, and civilians who changed the course of history, and you will see iconic landmarks that have been made famous in books and film and an array of state monuments.
+After gaining an overview of this pivotal period in American history, you will go prepared in your adventure on the battlefield to stand in the very place where Union and Confederate soldiers charged into conflict, where cannons thundered; gunfire echoed; and blood spilled.
+When you explore the Gettysburg battlefield with a Licensed Battlefield Guide, you will hear stories about the generals, soldiers and civilians who changed the course of history, and you will see iconic landmarks that have been made famous in books and film and an array of state monuments.
 Choose from a guided bus tour or a personalized guided car tour.

 For additional ways to experience Civil War history, the Gettysburg Foundation hosts special events and programs throughout the year, from history tours and focused lectures to guided hikes and volunteer programs.